“Once you are a civil engineer, you start seeing the world differently!”

 And with this, my career completely turned over into something which I had never thought of.
 There was a diversion not only in my professional aspect, but slowly it affected my views on life and ways of living too.
 Obviously the change was gradual and it took me sometime to appreciate it.

 Initially, when I joined the State Forest Department, I used to have these arguments with my forestry graduate colleagues about how development is necessary for today’s era and how it should not be curtailed at any cost.
+This is especially true with many lands needing to be cleaned up using a Forestry Mulcher it is clear there is still a lot to do in terms of forestry.

 I still remember how during one of my initial field trips to one of the forest areas, one of my senior colleague kept reciting botanical names of these trees and plants along the roadside for my knowledge.
 Alnus nepalensis (common name – Alder, local name – Uttis), Schima wallichi (common name – Schima, local name – Chilauney), Shorea robusta (common name – Sal, local name – Sakuwa), and the list went on.
 All these trees (which now I know by their botanical, common and local names) were just ‘trees’ for me till then.
 I slowly started taking interest in the names of these different species and their uses.
 From the lens of a civil engineer I only saw the economical importance of trees, but now I was starting to realise the ecological importance of each species.
 (Why I use the term ‘realise’ is because we see and maybe we even know a lot of things, but when we ‘realise’ something, it is something we feel, understand and accept.)